Vitek-Lab/MSstatsShiny/README.md

 -   Remove uninformative features & outliers: Attempts to select the ‘best’ features by removing features that have too many missing values, that are too noisy or have outliers.

-For this case study, we will use all features, but later, we can use top N features and assess profile plots & differences in differential abundance analysis results.
+For this case study, we will use all features, but later, we can use `Remove uninformative features & outliers` and assess profile plots & differences in differential abundance analysis results.

 ### Missing Values